UoP-1A/StudentScheduler/docs/source/index.rst

 The Calendar allows users to:

 - **Create, view, and edit study sessions and academic events** directly from their dashboard.
-- **Link events to specific modules or courses** for better organization.
+- **Link events to specific modules or courses** for better organisation.
 - **Invite friends or study group members** to shared events, making collaborative planning seamless.
 - **Receive reminders and notifications** for upcoming sessions, helping users stay on track.